nik-x625/qlines_app/README.md

 Comment again the certbot part in the docker-compose.yml file docker compose up -d
 The certbot container must be stopped.
 Remove it.
-Clean up the docker unused images with: “docker system prune” Done!
+Clean up the docker unused images with: "docker system prune" Done!

 TODO later:
 The guide in this chapter probably is very amateur one.
 Make it better!
 Make it periodic like cronjob or so.
-I guess the image of ‘certbot’ has already some considerations for it.
+I guess the image of 'certbot' has already some considerations for it.
 Check it later when free time.

 Health-checks and monitoring the platform